 A. Students who require and are eligible for academic accommodation under the ADA must register with the Director of Student Disabilities directly.
 This office can be reached at 781-768-7384.

 These Qs And As Will Periodically Be Updated.

 Contact your supervising faculty member or advisor.
 This person will contact your program chair and department chair.
-They will consult Peggy Cross, Associate Vice President of Academic Support.
+They will consult Peggy Cross, Associate Dean of Academic Support.
 Regarding each case, these people will formulate a recommendation for your use of an iPad and submit it to the appropriate dean who will then make a decision.
 If you still have questions, contact Andrea Humphrey, rTIP Coordinator.